HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 * Possibly model and print an endstop mount to go inside the drive
 * Custom board design, has female 6 pin DIN connector (eventually)
 * First built on protoboard unless 6 pin DIN won't fit right in 0.1" spacing
+* Likely going to use an Arduino Nano dev board, they're cheap and easy to embed as a daughter

 ### Software plans:
 * A custom C64 serial to USB protocol will be made